Indy 500 (1995 video game): Reception

 In Japan, Game Machine listed Indy 500 in their September 1, 1995 issue as being the second most popular dedicated arcade game of the month.
 However, according to an article published in Edge a few months after the game's release in Japan, "... reaction to the game in Japan has been relatively muted so far, with Namco's impressive Rave Racer attracting a lot more players".

 Critical reception to Indy 500 was mixed, but often compared the game to other similar arcade releases and focused on graphics and gameplay.
 French magazine Player One praised the game's graphics and stated that Indy 500 continued a racing tradition with Sega that began with Virtua Racing and continued with Daytona USA and Sega Rally Championship.
 Brazilian magazine Super GamePower praised the game in comparison to others, calling both Daytona USA and Sega Rally Championship an appetizer for Indy 500.
 In an article for Edge, the staff pointed out that Indy 500's graphics were not as high quality as those in Namco's Ace Driver, which had been released the previous year.
-Specifically, Indy 500's graphics lack Gourand shading.'
+Specifically, Indy 500's graphics lack Gouraud shading.'
 A reviewer for Computer and Video Games stated that Indy 500's main goal was to bring the fastest speeds ever in an arcade racing game, up to 380 km/h.
 They compared the game to Daytona USA and stated that Indy 500 is a more realistic game, but lacks in both graphics and gameplay compared to Daytona and Rave Racer.
 By contrast, a Next Generation reviewer praised the game's graphics and effective simulation of the unique qualities of IndyCar racing, calling Indy 500 "the fastest simulated driving experience ever", but also remarked that the infrequency of powerslides makes the game less fun.
 Sega Pro reviewer Steve Hardy also praised the game's graphics, but was critical of the gameplay and suggested that players play Sega Rally Championship instead for more excitement.
 He expressed disappointment that Indy 500's course selection offered nothing out of the ordinary.